GAP 200.040, Plant & Equipment Definitions, General Principles and Controls

 V. Movable Equipment Disposals

-A disposal is recorded whenever an item is physically disposed of (by sale, scrapping, or otherwise).
-A disposal is not recorded for equipment placed in standby or idle status or for the dismantlement of a portion of a unit.
-Equipment no longer needed by a department should be handled by the Duke Surplus Program.
-The department should use the online asset disposition tool.
-All unneeded property, regardless of the funding source, should be turned over to the Duke Surplus Program.
+Equipment no longer needed by a department should be handled by the Duke Surplus Program utilizing the online asset disposition tool.
+All unneeded property, regardless of the funding source, should be turned over to the Duke Surplus Program (dukesurplus.org).
 This includes any property acquired with federal or other restricted funds.
-The online tool can be found via the Procurement website.
-Duke Surplus Store notifies Plant Accounting regularly about the receipt and ultimate disposition of all equipment turned over to them.
-Equipment will generally either be retired or recycled within a short period of time.
+On an ongoing basis, Duke Surplus Store notifies Plant Accounting of the receipt and ultimate disposition of all equipment turned over to them.
+Based on the information provided, Plant Accounting records the disposal of the equipment.

-When a disposal is made, the appropriate asset is retired and the system makes the related entries to remove the related amounts from the balance sheet G/L accounts.
-The appropriate 17xxxx G/L account is credited and the accumulated depreciation amount is removed from G/L account 180100 - Accumulated Depreciation.
+When a disposal is made, the asset is retired and the related amounts are removed from the asset (17xxxx) and accumulated depreciation (180100) accounts.
 Any remaining book value is charged to G/L account 695601 - Losses, Damages & Other Write-Offs.
-When depreciation is calculated, it is calculated through the month of disposal.

 VI.
 Fixed Plant & Equipment Demolishments

-Demolishments are recorded whenever a building or structure is physically torn down, and the materials are disposed of (by sale, scrapping, or otherwise).
+Demolishments are recorded when a building or structure is physically torn down, and the materials are disposed of (by sale, scrapping, or otherwise).
 A demolishment is not recorded for a building or structure placed in stand-by or idle status or for the demolishment of a portion of a structure.
 Entries are done as needed to the relevant 17xxxx, 180100 - Accumulated Depreciation and 695601 - Losses, Damages & Other Write-Offs G/L accounts as needed.
 Depreciation is taken on the asset(s) through the month of demolishment.

 VII.
 Interdepartmental Transfers (Intra-Company)